things-to-do

 Must try: Rabo de toro (oxtail), migas, wild mushrooms

-Ronda has a growing wine scene, with vineyards in the surrounding hills producing increasingly respected wines.
-Several bodegas offer tastings and tours.
+Ronda has a growing wine scene.
+Vineyards in the surrounding hills produce increasingly respected wines, and several bodegas offer tastings and tours.

-Descalzos Viejos and Bodega La Sangre de Ronda are among the most visited.
-Wine tourism is less developed than in other Spanish regions, which means a more personal experience.
+Descalzos Viejos and Bodega La Sangre de Ronda are popular choices.
+Wine tourism here is less developed than elsewhere in Spain, which means a more personal experience.

 Ronda Wine Tasting